 Removing the vinyl siding from a historically significant home, such as a Victorian-era home or a Craftsman bungalow from the early 20th century, often may increase the home's value.
 Restoration of historic American dwellings to their original workmanship will certainly increase a home's aesthetic value.
 On the other hand, vinyl is not the siding of choice for upscale, architect-designed homes.
 Some home shoppers may perceive vinyl as a cover-up for possible problems, or at the very least, a low-budget solution.

 Despite the hazardous nature of plastics production, actions from U.S. government agencies have helped account for an overall decline in dioxin emissions.
-According to data from the U.S. Environmental Protection Agency (EPA), human-based emissions of dioxin have declined by more than 90-percent.
+According to data from the National Institute of Environmental Health Sciences (NIEHS), human-based emissions of dioxin have declined by more than 90-percent in the since 1987..
 At the same time, production of vinyl in general, and vinyl siding in particular, has risen.
 No data has yet been produced to show that vinyl siding production or disposal has resulted in an increase in aggregate dioxin releases.

 Although polyvinyl chloride or PVC has been around since the 19th century, today's manufacturing of plastics can be a cause of concern for many people who work in and live near the industrial areas.

 Vinyl is made from a PVC, a plastic resin that contains the hazardous chemical chlorine and stabilizers.
 Dioxin, which is released when many materials are burned, was thought to be associated with a wide range of diseases from heart disease to cancer in the past, though dioxin is heavily controlled by the EPA.

 Rarely is vinyl siding used for historic preservation.
 In some instances, vinyl siding might be employed to cover up a deteriorating building until the owner is able to rehabilitate the existing siding.
 With a careful installation of a better-quality vinyl, the siding will truly fool the eye.